 Segers, MLL (Mathieu)

-Mathieu Segers (1976, The Netherlands) is Professor of Contemporary European History and European Integration at Maastricht University and Dean of University College Maastricht.
-He has been a Fulbright-Schuman fellow at the Center for European Studies of Harvard University and Senior Research Fellow at the Department of Politics and IR at the University of Oxford.
-He has held the position of Assistant/Associate Professor of European Integration and International Relations Utrecht University at Utrecht University from 2008-2016.
+Segers was a Fulbright-Schuman Fellow at the Center for European Studies of Harvard University (2010) and Senior Research Fellow at the Department of Politics and IR at the University of Oxford (2013).
+He has held the position of Assistant/Associate Professor of European Integration and International Relations at Utrecht University from 2008-2016.
+He joined UM in 2016, and served as Dean of University College Maastricht from 2016-2020.

 Work for third parties